junmckill/leavu3-mod/README.md

 # Leavu3

 Leavu is a software for building glass cockpits for DCS Flaming Cliffs.
 It uses [Dcs Remote 2](https://github.com/GiGurra/dcs-remote2) to communicate with DCS.
-There is currently one included instrument - a generic MFD - with 3 pages:
+Leavu currently includes instrument - a generic MFD with 3 pages:
  * HSD
  * RWR
  * INFO